ChannelFinder/ChannelFinderService/src/test/resources/INTEGRATIONTEST_DOCKER_TUTORIAL.md

 ##### Note

 * (Re) Build after change in `src/main/java` is needed in order for change to be tested as `Dockerfile.integrationtest` relies on built code.
-* Configuration in folder `src/test/java` and package `org.phoebus.channelfinder.docker`, e.g. urls and port numbers, is coupled to files `Dockerfile.integrationtest` and `docker-compose-integrationtest.yml` (beside `src/main/resources/application.properties`).
+* Configuration in folder `src/test/java` and package `org.phoebus.channelfinder.docker`, e.g. urls and port numbers, is coupled to files `src/test/resources/Dockerfile.integrationtest` and `src/test/resources/docker-compose-integrationtest.yml` (beside `src/main/resources/application.properties`).
 * Both positive and negative tests are important to ensure validation works as expected.

 ### How to run